gregecmaregec/gregecmaregec.github.io/_pages/philosophy.md

 `2`

 The universe is not a story - but the peception of it, most certainly is. <br>
-Thus the famous question goes: Why did the chicken cross the road?
+Thus the famous question goes: Why did the chicken cross the road? <br>
 The answer?
 To get to the other side.

 <br>
 `3`